Suits (American TV series): Season 2 (2012–13)

-Jessica Pearson, the managing partner, learns Mike's secret, but other issues take precedence when co-founding partner Daniel Hardman returns to the firm, pressuring Jessica and Harvey.
-Tensions rise between the Jessica and Harvey duo against Louis Litt as he takes Daniel Hardman's side to be named senior partner.
-Mike begins to foster a relationship with paralegal Rachel Zane but finds himself pursuing other romantic entanglements after his grandmother's sudden death.
-Harvey and his secretary Donna face accusations of burying evidence and must discover the truth while keeping incriminating evidence from Hardman, who would use it to leverage a managing partner position.
-The intensifying threat from Hardman forces Jessica into a merger with a British firm headed by Edward Darby.
-Mike tells Rachel his secret.
+Jessica learns Mike's secret, but other issues take precedence when the co-founding partner Daniel Hardman, who left the firm in disgrace, returns in a power bid for control of the firm.
+Tensions rise as Jessica and Harvey find themselves opposed by Louis, who sides with Hardman after being promised a promotion to senior partner.
+Mike begins a romantic relationship with Rachel but wants to tell her the truth about his lack of qualification.
+Harvey forbids him from doing this and so Mike breaks up with her.
+He pursues other women after his grandmother's sudden death.
+Harvey and Donna face accusations of burying evidence and must uncover the truth while keeping incriminating evidence from Hardman, who wants to use it to leverage a managing partner position.
+The increasing threat from Hardman forces Jessica into a merger with a major British international law firm called Darby International, that is owned and managed by internationally renowned London corporate lawyer Edward Darby.
+Ultimately, Mike reveals his secret to Rachel.